 When we seek our pleasure in God, we find that He is a river of Life.
 The pleasure of knowing God is not fleeting.
 The pleasure we experience in God is not a thing we seek for its own sake, but a thing God gives us for seeking Him for His sake.
 It is the purest of pleasures that is more satisfying than any other pleasure.

 * Ironically, and very sadly, Ravi Zacharias ventured too close to those impure pleasures, himself.
 Following his death, reports of inappropriate contacts and relationships with various woman surfaced.
 RZIM, the organization founded by Zacharias, launched an investigation and have been transparent in allowing the truth to be told.
 RZIM issued an official statement on February 11, 2021, and released the report of the investigation.
-He obviously the pull and allure of those pleasures and succumbed to them, even as he knew that those pleasures are fleeting.
+He obviously felt the pull and allure of those pleasures, himself, and succumbed to them, even as he knew that those pleasures are fleeting.
 Such is the power of sin when left unchecked in our lives.